 A common functional architecture to support MC services (i.e., MCPTT defined in 3GPP TS 23.379 [16], MCVideo defined in 3GPP TS 23.281 [12], MCData defined in 3GPP TS 23.282 [13]) including common application plane and signalling plane entities is specified in this document.
-It also deals with the functional architecture of the MC gateway UE to enable access to the MC service system from MC clients residing on non-3GPP devices.
+It also deals with the functional architecture of the MC gateway UE to enable access to the MC system from MC clients residing on non-3GPP devices.
 A subset of these devices can host an MC client specified by 3GPP.

 Each MC service supports several types of communications amongst the users (e.g. group call, private call).
 There are several common functions and entities (e.g. group, configuration, identity) which are used by the MC services.